 Autologous PRP · Physician-Administered · Regulated Medical Procedure

-At SkinArtMD Burnaby, the P-Shot® is performed exclusively by Dr. Sharon Fong, a CPSBC-registered physician with deep expertise in men's intimate health.
-The full appointment runs approximately 45–60 minutes: blood is drawn from your arm, centrifuged to isolate PRP (Platelet-Rich Plasma), then injected into specific anatomical sites under local anaesthetic.
-As an autologous biologic — using only your own blood — there is no foreign substance introduced.
-The procedure is a regulated medical act in British Columbia, which is why physician administration matters for both safety and legal compliance.
+At SkinArtMD Burnaby, the P-Shot® is performed exclusively by Dr. Sharon Fong, a CPSBC-registered physician specialising in men's intimate health.
+Each appointment runs approximately 45–60 minutes: blood is drawn from the arm, processed in a medical centrifuge to isolate PRP, then injected into specific anatomical sites under local anaesthetic.
+Because the procedure uses only autologous material — your own blood — there is no foreign substance introduced into the body.
+In British Columbia, penile PRP injection is a regulated medical act, which is why physician administration is both legally required and clinically essential.

 Improved Erectile Quality

-Studies indicate PRP growth factors promote new blood vessel formation within penile tissue, supporting stronger, more reliable erections.
-Most patients report initial changes within 4–8 weeks; optimal results typically emerge at 3 months.
+Clinical data and patient observations indicate PRP growth factors may encourage new blood vessel formation within penile erectile tissue, supporting more complete and sustained erections.
+Most patients reporting benefit note initial changes within 4–8 weeks, with peak results at approximately three months.

-PRP's regenerative properties may help remodel fibrous scar tissue associated with Peyronie's disease, with clinical observations suggesting reduced curvature and discomfort in eligible candidates.
+PRP's regenerative properties may help remodel fibrous scar tissue associated with Peyronie's disease — clinical observations suggest potential reductions in curvature and discomfort in appropriately selected candidates.

 Who Is a Good Candidate?